-Data analytics provide actionable insights for the improvement of warehouse productivity, performance management, and optimal utilization of logistical resources.
+Big data analytics provide actionable insights for improving warehouse productivity, performance management, and utilization of logistical resources.
 The data obtained from monitoring position and weather along with fleet schedules help optimize routes and delivery planning.
-The analysis of market data supports the further optimization of supplier pricing, inventory levels, and generation of risk management reports.
+The analysis of market data supports the further optimization of supplier pricing, inventory levels, and the generation of risk management reports.
 Moreover, advanced analytics provide insights that help identify anomalies and offer predictive maintenance solutions.

 Nautilus – Performance Management

 The US-based company Nautilus Labs offers AI solutions to help maritime companies reduce fuel consumption and increase their operational efficiency.
 Nautilus’ software analyzes the historical voyage data and predicts the optimal speed and fuel consumption.
 The cloud-based platform also generates the vessel performance data that later helps in optimizing the fuel costs.